 The Shard

 The Shard is an iconic landmark in London, and it’s only a few minutes walk from the Fashion and Textile Museum.
-It’s the tallest building in the UK and the seventh tallest in Europe, and it’s design is pretty impressive too.
+It’s the tallest building in the UK and the 7th tallest in Europe – it’s design is pretty impressive too.
 Most of the building is office space, but it’s also home to the Shangri-La Hotel, which is one of the most luxurious hotels in London.
-The View From the Shard is a major tourist attraction in London, offering visitors the best views of the city from the top floor.
-And if you’re feeling extra fancy, you can always go to one of the bars or restaurants in The Shard too.

 Borough Market

-In my opinion, one of the best markets in London, other than the famous Camden Market, has to be Borough Market.
+In my opinion, one of the best markets in London, other than Camden Market, has to be Borough Market.
 It claims to date back to at least 1014, though it’s moved sites quite a lot over the centuries.
 It’s one of the oldest and largest food markets in the city, selling everything you could possibly need to make the perfect meal.
 Then there’s the food stalls.
-You could spend days hopping between the food stalls at Borough Market, but try to avoid it at lunch time as it gets incredibly busy.
-The Black Pig is one stall I couldn’t recommend enough, especially if you like pulled pork.
-It’s a short walk from Bermondsey Street and easily accessible using the London Underground.

 Tower Bridge

-No trip to London is complete without seeing Tower Bridge.
-It was completed in 1894 with the purpose of easing traffic.
-The bridge was built with a movable roadway that lifts up for ships to pass through, which was considered a marvel at the time.
-Today it stands as one of the most recognizable structures in the world, and you can even take a look inside.
 The self-guided tour allows you to walk in the steps of the Victorian engineers.
-Once you get to the top, you can walk across part of the bridge and there’s even a glass floor if you’re not scared of heights!
-After the Tower Bridge tour, a short walk brings you to the Engine Rooms, where you can see the inner workings of the bridge.
+Once you get to the top, you can walk across part of the bridge and there’s a glass floor if you’re not scared of heights.
+After the Tower Bridge tour, a short walk will bring you to the Engine Rooms, where you can see the inner workings of the bridge.
 It really is one of the best things to do near Bermondsey.

 Sky Garden

-If the price of The Shard isn’t within your budget, you can get the same view (and a view of the Shard as well) for free at the Sky Garden.
-It’s a great thing to do near Tower Bridge, as it’s only a 15 minute walk away from it.
 The Sky Garden is London’s highest public garden, offering incredible city views, a tranquil setting, and a place to grab a bite to eat or drink.
-It’s one of my favourite places to go in London, and is ideal if you’re a budget traveller.
-Make sure you pre-book a time slot online before visiting.
-It’s completely free to book but they only allow a certain number of people in at a time.
+It’s one of my favourite places to go in London, and it’s ideal if you’re a budget traveller.

 Cutty Sark

-If you have some spare time, Greenwich is one of the best places near Bermondsey to visit, and takes less than 30 minutes on the train to get to.
-We travelled to Greenwich to visit two of its main attractions: the Cutty Sark and the Royal Observatory.
 The Cutty Sark is a British clipper ship built in Scotland in 1869.
-It was one of the last of its kind to be built and the fastest, with its primary cargo being tea from China.
+It was one of the last of its kind to be built, and the fastest, with its primary cargo being tea from China.
 Today it stands proudly as a museum, where visitors can explore all parts of the ship and learn more about its impressive history.
 It’s a key attraction in Greenwich and should definitely be on your list of places to visit in London.

-Royal Observatory
+The Royal Observatory

 A short walk from the Cutty Sark will bring you to the Royal Observatory.
 It’s the home of the Prime Meridian and Greenwich Mean Time, and you can physically stand over the Prime Meridian Line too.
-It was commissioned in 1675 by King Charles II and has played a vital role in the study of astronomy over the years.
-The view from the observatory over Greenwich Park and the River Thames is considered to be one of the best views in London.
-Greenwich is a very unique place in London to visit, even if it’s just for a few hours.
+It was commissioned in 1675 by King Charles II and it’s played a vital role in the study of astronomy over the years.

-Where To Stay in Bermondsey
+Where to stay in Bermondsey

-They have a few options for breakfast, but we went with the hot breakfast which included use of the continental buffet.
-The hot breakfast dishes can be found on the menu, but we were able to help ourselves to the continental buffet which has everything you could possibly ask for - and more.
 The hotel also offers all-day-dining, which is very convenient if you have a hectic schedule.
-The dinner menu isn’t massive, but it has a good variety to choose from, with vegetarian options available as well.
+The dinner menu isn’t massive, but it has a good variety to choose from.
 Both breakfast and dinner are served in the same part of the hotel, next to the reception desk, in a cozy atmosphere that’s perfect for those cold winter nights.

 >> Click here for the most up to date prices at the Bermondsey Square Hotel <<

 There are many more great things to do in Bermondsey and the surrounding area, and hopefully we’ll get a chance to return and explore it in more depth.
 The Bermondsey Street restaurants were calling our name, as were a number of bars tucked away in the Victorian railway arches.
-Bermondsey a perfect part of London to visit if you want to escape the touristy crowds and immerse yourself in a historic area of the city that’s a bit of a hidden gem.
+Bermondsey is a perfect part of London to visit if you want to escape the crowds and immerse yourself in a historic area of the city that’s a bit of a hidden gem.